torvalds/linux/Documentation/driver-api/media/v4l2-controls.rst

 For try/s_ctrl the new values (i.e. as passed by the user) are filled in and you can modify them in try_ctrl or set them in s_ctrl.
-The 'cur' union contains the current value, which you can use (but not change!) as well.
+The 'cur' union contains the current value, which you can use (but analt change!) as well.

 If s_ctrl returns 0 (OK), then the control framework will copy the new final values to the 'cur' union.